 State laws often distinguish between “accessories before the fact” and “accessories after the fact.”
 But many states consider accessories before the fact to be aiders and abettors, and, like accomplices, accessories before the fact are usually charged and punished in the same manner as the principal.
 On the other hand, accessories after the fact typically face less serious charges and punishments than accomplices and principals.

 Conspirators are two or more people who agree to commit a crime.
 Conspiracy is related to aiding and abetting, but it’s the agreement that distinguishes the two offenses and makes each conspirator a principal offender.
 In order to convict someone of conspiracy, prosecutors must prove that the person entered into an agreement with at least one more person to commit a crime.
 An aiding and abetting conviction doesn’t require such proof.

-Conspiracy is a controversial crime, in part because conspirators can be guilty even if the crime that they agree to commit never occurs.
+Conspiracy is a controversial crime, in part because conspirators can be guilty even if the crime they agree to commit never occurs.
 As a result, conspirators can be punished for their illegal plans rather than for what they actually do.
-As some protection against convicting people purely for their private thoughts, in most states conspirators are not guilty of the crime of conspiracy unless at least one of them commits an "overt act") to help move the plan forward.
+As some protection against convicting people purely for their private thoughts, in most states conspirators are not guilty of the crime of conspiracy unless at least one of them does something (called an "overt act") to help move the plan forward.
 The overt act doesn’t have to be illegal.
 For instance, imagine that Lars and Hal enter into an agreement to break into the warehouse and steal its contents.
 Afterward, they meet at a coffee shop to plan exactly how to go through with the crime.
 Getting together for coffee isn’t illegal, but the meeting could be considered an overt act because the two men had previously agreed to commit burglary.